 Don’t Fill Up Your Containers All The Way

-Water is a weird substance because it expands when it freezes.
-This makes it different from most other naturally-occurring substances, which normally contract when frozen.
+Water expands when it freezes, making it different from most other naturally-occurring liquids, which normally contract when frozen.

 The problem with water expanding when frozen is that ice can easily crack a container, especially those made from glass.